kthpanor/echem/_sources/docs/hessians.md

 where the molecule's translation and rotation are separated out, leaving $3N - 6$ (or $3N-5$ for linear molecules) vibrational modes.

+This is achieved by applying the so-called Eckart conditions {cite}`Eckart1934`.
 While the three vectors of length $3N$ corresponding to translation are simply given by $\sqrt{m_i}$ times the coordinate axis, the vectors corresponding to rotational motion of the atoms are obtained from the coordinates of the atoms with respect to the COM and the corresponding row of the matrix used to diagonalize the moment of inertia tensor.
-This corresponds to internal coordinates in the Eckart frame {cite}`Eckart1934`.
 In the next step, these vectors are normalized and a Gram--Schmidt orthogonalization is carried out to create $N_\text{vib} = 3N-6$ (or $3N-5$) remaining vectors, which are orthogonal to the five or six translational and rotational vectors.